-Once you have identified and decided what you need to do for a better future, you have created an agreement with yourself – similar to a promise.
+Once you have identified and decided what to do for a better future, you have created an agreement with yourself – similar to a promise.

 And we all know how it feels when someone breaks a promise.

-Imagining saying this to someone you love "want you want is not important" - it will be soul destroying for them.
-And if you break this agreement with yourself every day, there won't be much belief left in your ability to make change in any significant way.
+Imagine saying this to someone you love "what you want is not important" - it will be soul-destroying for them.
+And if you break this agreement with yourself every day, there won't be much belief left in your ability to make a change in any significant way.

 Setting goals and not achieving them does more harm than good.

 Instead, keep it simple and make damn sure you can achieve it.

 If you a ready and willing to create change in your life but don’t know exactly where to start - I am here to help!